Get a Demo

 Financial Information

-Financial information includes details about an individual’s or organization’s finances, like bank account numbers, credit card details, and investment data.
-Regulations such as PCI-DSS specify measures to protect this information.
-The exposure of financial data can lead to significant financial loss and erode consumer trust.
+Financial information includes sensitive data tied to an individual’s or organization’s finances, such as bank account numbers, credit card details, and investment portfolios.
+Regulations like PCI-DSS (Payment Card Industry Data Security Standard) set strict industry standards to protect this critical information.
+Exposure can lead to major financial losses, legal consequences, and a serious decline in consumer trust and brand reputation.

 Protected Health Information